VivekAshar/ImpCalc/README.md

-# Impedance Calculator
+# SDLC Activity Based Learning: Impedance Calculator

-### This is a tool that calculates impedance for series and parallel connection for resistors, inductors and capacitors....
+## This is a tool that calculates impedance for series and parallel connection for resistors, inductors and capacitors....
-* Add a brief discription about the project
-* Add the information about extra folders or files added

-# SDLC Activity Based Learning

 Visit [Pages for Report -optional](using github.io option)